schemetrica/automating-data-delivery-odk-central/README.md

 The Kettle engine runs as an embedded service within a graphical designer (*Spoon*).
 To simplify configuration management and to enforce security, the designer can be deployed as a web application (*WebSpoon*).
-Kettle also runs as a headless process on a server to support production deployments in a cloud environment.
+Kettle can also run as a headless process on a server to support production deployments in a cloud environment.
 A companion service implements job orchestration.
 This allows a set of transformations to be executed with full dependency checking and error handling.